SamyAbisaleh/Interactive-Lab-Hub/Lab-7/readme.md

 ## Serving webpages with the Raspberry Pi

-** customize the code enough that the webpage served up is clearly your own, and include a screenshot and any modified code in the lab folder. **
+**Customize the code enough that the webpage served up is clearly your own, and include a screenshot and any modified code in the lab folder.**

 ## Set up and Run Interaction Engine
 ### Flash the HelloYou Sketch onto the Arduino

 Look at the code.
 How does the Arduino communicate with the Pi when the code is running?
-** What messages are sent from the Arduino to the Pi? **
+**What messages are sent from the Arduino to the Pi?**

 * The arduino is sending a message in the last bit of code in which we are checking for a new state of the button.
 The messages the arduino is sending are either "light" or "dark."

-** What messages are expected from the Pi to the Arduino? **
+**What messages are expected from the Pi to the Arduino?**

 * The arduino expects the following characters: "H." If it gets anything else it will set the LED to low.

-** What happens if the Pi sends an unexpected message to the Arduino? **
+**What happens if the Pi sends an unexpected message to the Arduino?**

-* If we get an unexpected Character then the Pi will write the led as a 0, basically turning it off.
+* If we get an unexpected Character then the Pi will write the led as a 0.

-** How fast does the Arduino communicate with the Pi?
-What would you change to make it send messages less often? **
+**How fast does the Arduino communicate with the Pi?
+What would you change to make it send messages less often?**

-*
+* Based on the current code, the Arduino is communicating with the Pi at a speed 9600 BPS.
+If we change the Serial.begin from 9600 to 4800 we would slow down the rate of communication between the Pi and Arduino.

 ### Run the HelloYou server on the RPi

 Using your favorite text editor, open `helloYou/server.py`.

-Look at the code.
-What interface does the Pi use to communicate with the Arduino when the code is running?
+**Look at the code.
+What interface does the Pi use to communicate with the Arduino when the code is running?**

+* The Pi uses the html client to communicate with the Arduino.
+When the Button on the html page is pressed then the Pi will do ser.write(b'H') making the Led turn on.

-What messages are sent from the Pi to the Arduino?
+**What messages are sent from the Pi to the Arduino? **

+* Pi sends the character 'H' to the Arduino.

-What messages are expected from the Arduino to the Pi?
+**What messages are expected from the Arduino to the Pi?**

+* The arduino sends "light" or "dark" to the Pi.
+If the button is pressed and it is light than the Pi then changes the html file to the light file which has the background become white.
+If it is not pressed then the background is dark.

-What happens if the Arduino sends an unexpected message to the Pi?
+**What happens if the Arduino sends an unexpected message to the Pi?**

+*

-What part of the code controls what is served when a browser requests a page from the server?
+**What part of the code controls what is served when a browser requests a page from the server?**

+*

-What messages are sent to the console?
-When?
+**What messages are sent to the console?
+When?**

-The browser shows the webpage that we loaded, and is also running the associated `client.js` file.
+*

 ## Internet of Cornell Tech Things